thenexthub/Codira/stdlib/public/Logging/Docs.docc/BestPractices/001-ChoosingLogLevels.md

 ## Overview

-SwiftLog defines seven log levels, and choosing the right level is crucial for creating well-behaved libraries that don't overwhelm logging systems or misuse severity levels.
+CodiraLog defines seven log levels, and choosing the right level is crucial for creating well-behaved libraries that don't overwhelm logging systems or misuse severity levels.
 This practice provides clear guidance on when to use each level.